On this page

 Now go back to the Authentication section and get two essential pieces of information - authorization URL and access token URL.
 All services that use standard authorization OAuth2 protocol always indicate both of these URL addresses in the documentation.

-Now we have all important information about authorization so we can go on to the section APIS which describes in detail all API calls.
+Now we have all the important information about authorization so we can go on to the section APIS which describes in detail all API calls.
 The API that suits our purpose is located at

 GET /browse/newest.
 Expand the